jorellaf/RTRLauncher/README.md

 * The [Europa Barbarorum I team's](https://www.europabarbarorum.com/) Trivial Script launcher for showing what a good mod launcher could do.

 ### License
-The source code is licensed under the GNU Lesser General Public License v.3.
+This software was created using Qt 5.12.2 and is licensed under the GNU General Public License version 3.
 See the license file for details.